jserv/muxleq/README.md

 ```

 ## Introduction
-This project features a 16-bit virtual machine with a two-instruction set
+This project encompasses an assembler for a [SUBLEQ](https://esolangs.org/wiki/Subleq)
-architecture called MUXLEQ, capable of running [Forth](https://www.forth.com/forth/).
+CPU variant called MUXLEQ, a virtual machine built upon that assembler capable
-MUXLEQ is an enhancement of the [SUBLEQ](https://en.wikipedia.org/wiki/One-instruction_set_computer)
-one-instruction machine, offering an additional instruction that improves
-performance and reduces program size.
-The MUXLEQ system retains simplicity,
-making it nearly as straightforward to implement in hardware as SUBLEQ.
-Existing SUBLEQ programs typically run on MUXLEQ without alterations.
-This VM,
+of running [Forth](https://www.forth.com/forth/), and a cross-compiler designed
+to target the Forth VM, based on the eForth family of the Forth programming
+language.
+The system is self-hosted, allowing users to create new and modified
+systems seamlessly.

+SUBLEQ is an esoteric and impractical single-instruction CPU, yet it achieves
+Turing-completeness, demonstrating that even with such a limited instruction set,
+it can perform any computable task given sufficient memory and time.
+Porting
+a Forth implementation to SUBLEQ serves as a testament to its versatility —- if
+you can adapt Forth to run on SUBLEQ, you can port it to virtually any platform.
+There is a saying about Forth: "Forth is Sudoku for programmers."
+This aptly
+captures an intricate and satisfying relationship with the language and the
-which integrates eForth, serves as an experimental platform for demonstrating
+project, serving as an experimental platform for demonstrating execution of
-execution of high-level programming languages with minimal effort.
+high-level programming languages with minimal effort.

 ## Build and Run
 This setup requires the installation of a C compiler, [Gforth](https://gforth.org/),